zingale/phy504/_sources/permissions.rst.txt

 * The first field (e.g. ``drwxrwxr-x``) are the permissions of the file / directory.
 They control who can read, write, and execute the file.

-* We'll skip the second column -- we rarely need to worry about this
+* We'll skip the second column---we rarely need to worry about this

 * The third field, ``mzingale`` in my case, is the username of the owner of the file